top of page

 Honjin in Wada-juku

 An inn for the VIPs during the Edo Period.
 This huge building features unique structures designed to safeguard the important guests.
-You can see numerous rocks on the roof.
-Designated as a National Historic Site.
+A National Historic Site.

 The VIPs' Entrance